 - Course-Engaged Support and Trainings: Educational sessions and individual consultation on curriculum, community partnership, project development, assessment, and other topics.

-- Civic Engagement Fund: Capacity-building grants up to $5,000 to support community-engaged courses and St. Louis-based initiatives.
+- Civic Engagement Fund: Grants up to $5,000 to support community-engaged courses and St. Louis-based initiatives.

 - Faculty Fellows: Community engagement consultation and support from experienced faculty.

 - St. Louis Community Tours: Excursions that uncover the racial, sociocultural, and political context of St. Louis city and county.